mhuda1/dev-guide-2019/README.md

 ``To learn`` :
     Immutable State, Stores, Reducers, Mutations, Getters, Actions, Observables.

 **at this point you are a Full Fledged front-end web developer, you can build incredible front-end applications,Smooth & Steady workflow, Work well with teams & familiar with Git, Connect to backend API's & work with data.
-A lot of Job oportunities(estimate time learn since beginning 6 months)**
+A lot of Job oportunities(estimate time to learn since beginning: 6 months)**

 ## Backend ~(uwu)~